9 8 7 6 5 4 3 2 1: The Countdown to Mastery

 Step 3: Embrace the Struggle

 You’ll probably make mistakes.
 That’s normal.
-On the flip side, instead, acknowledge the error and keep going.
 When you slip up, don’t get frustrated.
+Worth adding: instead, acknowledge the error and keep going.
 This is where growth happens.

 Step 4: Practice, Practice, Practice

 Like any skill, this takes time.
 Do it daily.
 Start with 10 seconds, then 30, then a minute.
-The more you do it, the smoother it becomes.
+The more you do it, the smoother it becomes Not complicated — just consistent..

 Step 5: Apply It to Real Life

 Once you’ve mastered the countdown, use it as a mental exercise.
-When you’re stuck on a problem, count backward.
 When you’re stressed, count backward.
+Practically speaking, when you’re stuck on a problem, count backward.
 It’s a reset button for your brain.

 Common Mistakes / What Most People Get Wrong